microsoft/bedrock/cluster/azure/README.md

 export ARM_TENANT_ID=72f988bf-1234-abcd-91ab-2d7cd011db47
 ```

-In order to determine the Subscription Id, one can use the Azure CLI as follows:
+You can use the Azure CLI to determine the subscription id:

 ```bash
 $ az account show